pypi/warehouse/docs/user/project_metadata.md

 #### Self-links

-Any URL to the project on PyPI will be considered verified.
+PyPI considers any URL pointing to that project on PyPI as verified.
 For example, the project page for `pip` will mark all of the following as verified:

 - `https://pypi.org/project/pip/`